 The ICBA poll also found that more than half of respondents say the establishment of a US central bank digital currency (CBDC) would increase risks for personal financial privacy and security breaches.

-While the Biden administration believes a CBDC could be beneficial, more research and development is needed before a new digital dollar is rolled out, per the framework.
+While the Biden administration believes a CBDC could be beneficial, more research and development is needed before regulation on a prospective digital dollar is rolled out.
 But according to report by Bank of America last January, a central bank digital currency release by 2030 is “inevitable”.

 “Policymakers should prioritize protecting national security amid catastrophic developments in the crypto markets while collaborating on a comprehensive regulatory framework that utilizes more effective alternatives to a US CBDC — including the FedNow instant payments service,” ICBA President Rebeca Romero Rainey said in a statement.